TUWien-ASC/ASC-bla/docs/index.rst

 The library provides template classes **Vector** and **Matrix**.

-You can create vectors and compute with vectors like
+You can create vectors and compute with vectors like:

+..  code-block:: cpp

    Vector<double> x(5), y(5), z(5);
    for (int i = 0; i < x.Size(); i++)
       x(i) = i;